sarahcarey/McDaniel_lab_cluster/array_jobs.md

 #SBATCH --array 1-2
 ````

-If we want to run jobs 1-100 you’d use:
+If we want to run jobs 1-100 we’d use:

 ```{r analysis, results="markup"}
 #SBATCH --array 1-100